 Everything must be in complete safety and comfort.
-Qantas aircraft must be able to fly 17 hours or 21 hours and offer the same operational efficiency regardless of whether they fly Sydney - London or Sydney - Hong Kong.
+The aircraft desired by Qantas must be able to fly 17 hours or 21 hours and provide the same operational efficiency whether flying Sydney - London or Sydney - Hong Kong.

 Airbus A350-900ULR Vs. Boeing 777-8X

-It's a challenge for the Airbus and Boeing giants.
-How are they doing with the "themes"?
-So far, pretty good.
+It is a challenge for the giants Airbus and Boeing.
+How are they doing with "homework"?
+So far so good.
 Both producers took up the challenge.
-Next week, weather permitting, the first Airbus A350-900ULR will take off on the inaugural test flight.
+Next week, weather permitting, the first Airbus A350-900ULR will take off in the inaugural test flight.
 This model was commissioned by Singapore Airlines to facilitate the resumption of flights on the Singapore - New York route, which will be the longest in the world.

 Singapore - New York with Airbus A350-900ULR

-At a meeting with Airbus and Qantas officials, Alan Joyce said he wants a long-haul aircraft capable of carrying up to 300 passengers over the aforementioned distances.
-Currently, the Boeing 787-9 Dreamliner, which flies on the Perth - London route, can carry 236 passengers.
-As for A359-900ULR, the transport capacity is still unclear.
+At a meeting with Airbus and Qantas officials, Alan Joyce said he wanted a long-haul plane capable of carrying up to 300 passengers over the distances mentioned above.
+Currently, the Boeing 787-9 Dreamliner, which flies on the route Perth - London, can carry 236 passengers.
+Regarding the A359-900ULR, the carrying capacity is not yet clear.

 But Boeing is working on another project that will compete with Airbus A350-900ULR.
 This is Boeing 777-8X.
 If everything evolves according to plan, next year we could see the first copy of the new triple seven in flight.
 However, the autonomy of flight announced by Boeing, only 16100 kilometers, will be lower than the European rival.